Directors and Officers

 Susan Kline has a B.A. in Sociology and is retired from the State of Michigan.
 She has been an animal advocate and vegan for 25+ years.
 Susan is a vegan cooking instructor, VegFest Volunteer Coordinator, and author of the cookbook, From the Earth with Love.

-Phyllis Sharbo — Secretary
+Phyllis Sharbo — Secretary and Treasurer

 Although my path to veganism began with compassion for animals, I quickly learned that the benefits of adopting a vegan lifestyle are far reaching.
 It is my belief that it is the single most effective choice that an individual can make to prevent animal suffering and environmental degradation, and to promote good health.